Deadline: 24 February 2023

 - Be underpinned by a strong ethos of collaboration and a commitment to excellence.
 Focus on the creative process, with children having an active and collaborative role

-Successful applicants will be asked to ensure that relevant permissions/consent have been sought for documentation of participants.
+Successful applicants will be asked to ensure that relevant permissions/consent have been sought for the documentation of participants.

 Please ensure your application has been approved by all project partners prior to submission.